starschema/tableau-web-table-connector/docs/make_wdc_better.markdown

   private passwords used to access confidential sources may be leaked to the developer or anyone with a plain view of the screen)

+- Provide a callback to update some kind of progress meter on the Tableau interface during the data extract so the user can see the progress when importing a larger number of rows (for example: loading 4000 rows in 30 row pages on a throttled HTTP API)